Gestational diabetes: Urinary glucose testing

 Women with GDM may have high glucose levels in their urine (glucosuria).
 Although dipstick testing is widely practiced, it performs poorly, and discontinuing routine dipstick testing has not been shown to cause underdiagnosis where universal screening is performed.
 Increased glomerular filtration rates during pregnancy contribute to some 50% of women having glucose in their urine on dipstick tests at some point during their pregnancy.
-The sensitivity of glucosuria for GDM in the first two trimesters is only around 10% and the positive predictive value is around 20%.
+Glomerular filtration rates increase during pregnancy due to an increase in blood volume to support the fetus.
+The sensitivity of glucosuria for GDM in the first two trimesters is only around 10%, and the positive predictive value is around 20%.